bmuenzenmeyer/Strigidae/README.md

-noctua
+Strigidae
 =======

-A simple bootstrap that gets my projects off the ground
+A simple bootstrap that forms the family for many solutions.
+This gets my projects off the ground.